Changes to RIPE NCC Internet Numbers Registration Procedures

 |Legend||(+) Added||(-) Deleted|

 This documents obsoletes ripe-65, document is obsoleted by ripe-72, version 0.6 0.7 of this document documen delete: <br /> delete: <br /> Abstract delete: <br /> delete: <br /> delete: <br /> t insert: </p>insert: <p>

 This document describes the procedures for the reassignment of IP

 network numbers from blocks obtained from the RIPE Network Coordination

 Centre.
-It deals with items as providing information for the RIPE and delete: <br /> US NIC databases, insert: <br />
+It deals with items as providing information for the RIPE delete: <br /> database, and insert: <br />

 the "Supernetting" proposal, as documented in RFC 1338, by Vince Fuller